The PMP credential expires after three years. However, you can renew this certification for a further three years, then another three, and so on.

 According to the PMI “Professional Development Units (PDUs) are one-hour blocks of time that you spend learning, teaching others or volunteering.”
 These are the measuring unit used to quantify approved learning and professional service activities.

 As discussed, the PMP certification is valid for three years.
 To renew your credential, you must earn 60 PDUs and report them to PMI.
 This cycle is known as the CCR cycle.

-This CCR program requires that you take part in some activities to earn the professional development units (PDUs) to maintain your credentials.
+You must take part in activities to earn professional development units (PDUs).

 The PDU requirement for each PMI certification is as follows:

-There are many professionals who get confused between contact hours and PDU.
-In fact, I was very confused between these two when I was searching for a good 35 contact hours training program.
+Many professionals get confused between contact hours and PDU.
+I was too when I was looking for a good 35 contact hours training program.

-You need 35 contact hours to apply for the PMP exam.
-This is one of the three mandatory eligibility requirements to apply for the PMP exam.
-Without these contact hours you cannot apply for the exam.
+You need 35 contact hours to apply for the PMP exam, one of the three eligibility requirements.
+You cannot apply for the exam without these contact hours.

-The content area of PDUs is much broader than the contact hours, though they should align with the PMI Talent Triangle.
+The coverage is much broader than the contact hours; however, they should align with the PMI Talent Triangle.

-NB: Don’t forget to keep records for the PDUs that you have claimed to the PMI for 18 months after the end of your CCR cycle, because the PMI may select you for an audit to prove the authenticity of your PDUs.
+Don’t forget to keep records of the PDUs you have claimed for 18 months after your CCR cycle, because the PMI may select you for an audit.

 Please refer to the PMP Handbook for the latest update.